 The transition to a trust model remains the core objective of the Dublin Midlands Hospital Group.
-We strongly support the trust model because of its capacity to devolve decision-making authority and financial accountability to a regional level, which is closer and more responsive to patient needs.
+We strongly support the trust model because of its capacity to devolve decisionmaking authority and financial accountability to a regional level, which is closer and more responsive to patient needs.
 A trust model is dependent on the required legislation being approved by Government.
 We will continue to work on building and strengthening co-operation and collaboration between our hospitals.
 We have prioritised the following elements in this five-year plan:

-- Build on existing collaborative working arrangements and shared clinical services across our hospitals; - Focus on identifying opportunities, synergies and developing closer working relations; - Become a test-site for piloting innovative information communication technology systems for clinical and other services; - Create an environment where opportunities for staff learning and development are optimised; - Develop a standardised, relevant, effective and timely financial reporting methodology for all hospitals in line with national reporting requirements. - Utilise Group leverage for contracting and tendering, where appropriate; - Embed a culture of quality and patient safety through better networking and communications across the Hospital Group.
-Establish and formalise the Dublin Midlands Hospital Group Quality & Patient Safety, Human Resource, Finance, ICT and Communications networks. - Share relevant clinical performance data across hospitals; - Develop a framework for improving clinical and non-clinical communications; - Develop a common platform for information and data storage; - Develop a Group website with internal and external capabilities; - Ensure communication pathways, collaborative structures and processes are developed to facilitate the achievement of strategic goals, e.g. rollout of clinical networks, Group Quality Council, Group website, intranet and newsletters. - · Celebrate and share our hospitals' successes.
+- our hospitals; - Become a test-site for piloting innovative information communication technology systems for clinical and other services; - Create an environment where opportunities for staff learning and development • are optimised; - for all hospitals in line with national reporting requirements. - Utilise Group leverage for contracting and tendering, where appropriate; - Embed a culture of quality and patient safety through better networking and communications across the Hospital Group.
+Establish and formalise the Dublin Midlands Hospital Group Quality & Patient Safety, Human Resource, Finance, ICT and Communications networks. - Share relevant clinical performance data across hospitals; - Develop a framework for improving clinical and non-clinical communications; ٠ - Develop a common platform for information and data storage; ٠ - Develop a Group website with internal and external capabilities; - Quality Council, Group website, intranet and newsletters. - Celebrate and share our hospitals' successes. ٠